 Top 10 Places to Live

-As reported by U.S. News & World Report in its inaugural “Best Places to Live” rankings.
+As reported by U.S. News & World Report in its annual “Best Places to Live” rankings.

 1. Austin, TX